thefuture2092/didia.me/content/posts/2021-04-27-how-to-keep-learning-at-work-even-when-you-dont-have-enough-time.md

   day already spent entirely on our regular duties, how can we find the time, energy and focus required to learn new things while still maintaining a semblance of work life balance ?
-category: Personal development
+category: How to keep learning while working
 tags:
   - Personal development
   - work life balance
   - engineering management
   - learning
 ---
 I have always been someone who loves learning.
-I thought myself to code and built my first website before attending my first programming class at school.
+Like many people, I thought myself to code and built my first website before attending my first programming class at school.
 While at school, I was always trying to learn more than what teachers were giving us.
 I would go on to read from multiple sources, browse the internet in order to find additional materials that would give me an edge over the rest of my classmates.

 After finishing school, I brought that same mentality to work.
 Yes, learning new things is always fun but that was not the reason why I did it.
 For me, learning has always been a necessity.
 I thought it was our duties as professionals to spend that extra time to learn just like professional athletes spend time practising at the gym.
 That is why I could not understand people who were telling me they did not have time to learn a new technology or work on side projects to acquire new skills.